 - Reduces the need for chemical fertilizers by up to 50% and the cost of maintaining lawn health

 - Improves water retention and reduces fertilizer and sediment run-off

 - Fall leaves can also be mulched into the lawn rather than bagged and disposed

 Many homeowners create compost from their organic waste (kitchen scraps and yard waste) and use it to return vital nutrients back to the soil.
-Some useful information about how to compost at home can be found on composting and more and composting at home.
+Some useful information about how to compost at home can be found on composting and more and the EPA's composting at home.